New Zealand: Language

 English is the predominant language in New Zealand, spoken by 95.4% of the population.
-New Zealand English is a variety of the language with a distinctive accent and lexicon.
+New Zealand English has a distinctive accent and lexicon.
 It is similar to Australian English, and many speakers from the Northern Hemisphere are unable to tell the accents apart.
-The most prominent differences between the New Zealand English dialect and other English dialects are the shifts in the short front vowels: the short-i sound (as in kit) has centralised towards the schwa sound (the a in comma and about); the short-e sound (as in dress) has moved towards the short-i sound; and the short-a sound (as in trap) has moved to the short-e sound.
+The most prominent differences between New Zealand English and other English dialects are the shifts in the short front vowels: the short-i sound (as in kit) has centralised towards the schwa sound (the a in comma and about); the short-e sound (as in dress) has moved towards the short-i sound; and the short-a sound (as in trap) has moved to the short-e sound.

-After the Second World War, Māori were discouraged from speaking their own language (te reo Māori) in schools and workplaces, and it existed as a community language only in a few remote areas.
-It has recently undergone a process of revitalisation, being declared one of New Zealand's official languages in 1987, and is spoken by 4.0% of the population.
+After World War II, Māori were discouraged or prohibited to speak their own language (te reo Māori) in schools and workplaces, and it existed as a community language only in a few remote areas.
+The Native Schools Act 1867 required instruction in English in all schools, and while no official policy banned children from speaking Māori, many suffered physical abuse if they did.
+The Māori language has recently undergone a process of revitalisation, being declared one of New Zealand's official languages in 1987, and is spoken by 4.0% of the population.
 There are now Māori language-immersion schools and two television channels that broadcast predominantly in Māori.
 Many places have both their Māori and English names officially recognised.

 As recorded in the 2018 census, Samoan is the most widely spoken non-official language (2.2%), followed by "Northern Chinese" (including Mandarin, 2.0%), Hindi (1.5%), and French (1.2%).
 New Zealand Sign Language was reported to be understood by 22,986 people (0.5%); it became one of New Zealand's official languages in 2006.

 Religion

-Christianity is the predominant religion in New Zealand, although its society is among the most secular in the world.
-In the 2018 census, 44.7% of respondents identified with one or more religions, including 37.0% identifying as Christians.
-Another 48.5% indicated that they had no religion.
-Of those who affiliate with a particular Christian denomination, the main responses are Anglicanism (6.7%), Roman Catholicism (6.3%), and Presbyterianism (4.7%).
-The Māori-based Ringatū and Rātana religions (1.2%) are also Christian in origin.
-Immigration and demographic change in recent decades have contributed to the growth of minority religions, such as Hinduism (2.6%), Islam (1.3%), Buddhism (1.1%), and Sikhism (0.9%).
+At the 2023 census, 51.6% of population said they had no religion, up from 48.2% in 2018 census.
+Christians are the single largest religious group, forming 32.3% of the population, compared to 36.5% in 2018.
+Hindus are the second largest religious minority, forming the 2.9% of population, followed by Muslims on 1.5%.
 The Auckland Region exhibited the greatest religious diversity.